Newark Earthworks: Great Circle Earthworks

 One end of the Great Circle Earthworks, part of the Newark Earthworks.

 The 1200 ft-wide Newark Earthworks Great Circle (located in Heath, OH) is one of the largest circular earthworks in the Americas, at least in construction effort.
 A 5 ft deep moat is encompassed by walls that are 8 ft high; at the entrance, the dimensions are even more grand.

-Researchers have used archaeogeodesy and archaeoastronomy to analyze the placements, alignments, dimensions, and site-to-site interrelationships of the earthworks.
-This research has revealed that the prehistoric cultures in the area had advanced scientific understanding which they used as the basis of their complex construction.
+Eagle Mound, the central mound within the Great Circle Earthworks, Newark, Ohio.

+At the Center of the Crate Circle Earthwork sits Eagle Mound, which was named by early settlers who believed its shape resembled an eagle in flight.
+Archaeological excavations conducted in 1928 by Emerson Greenman on Eagle Mound determined that it was not a burial mound.
+Instead, Eagle Mound had been constructed over a rectangular, multi-post building with a central hearth and screening fence arranged in a T shaped manner.
+The building appears to have been ceremonially decommissioned consistent with Hopewell practices before Eagle Mound was constructed over it.

 Octagon Earthworks

+The Octagon Earthworks, aligned to the 18.6-year lunar standstill cycle, Newark, Ohio.
+Part of the Hopewell Ceremonial Earthworks UNESCO World Heritage Site.